Vyral/base-template/_posts/2018-11-02-twin-cities-market-update.md

 {% include pullquote.html %}

-**Last week, we had a listing that we put on the market and it received multiple offers within 24 hours.** When you list your home on the market, you’re in a pricing war as well as a beauty war and you want to make sure that your home is the nicest house on the market in your price range.
+**Last week, we listed a home that received multiple offers within 24 hours.** When you list your home on the market, you’re in a pricing war as well as a beauty war and you want to make sure that your home is the nicest house on the market in your price range.

 If you have any questions for us about the market or about real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.